 I love cookbooks, and some of mine are full of precious memories and will stay with me forever.
 But I have to admit I don’t use many these days.
 There are so many online recipe resources, and I’ve bought several e-cookbooks.

 I donated about half of my cookbook collection and didn’t look back.

 7. Takeout sauce packets

 I admit it: When we get takeout, I occasionally stash unused packets of ketchup, hot sauce or soy sauce in a kitchen drawer.
 Cleaning the kitchen out to be remodeled reminded me that I needed to kick the habit.

 Yes, takeout sauce packets are free, but they’re awkward to store and can get sticky, and I have bottles of these condiments already.

 8. Storage containers with no lids

 I had a storage-container drawer crammed full of Tupperware, Rubbermaid and other reusable cartons I use for leftovers or to send a piece of birthday cake home with a friend.
 Our forced clean-up for the remodeling work inspired me to match up all the containers together with their lids.

 Lidless containers, or those that had become warped or bent, were recycled.
-Now if I ever get my kitchen back, I’ll have a lot more room in my container-storage drawer.
+Once I got my kitchen back, I had a lot more room in my container-storage drawer.